Tap To Call Now

 Dog Bite Injury Lawyer in Grand Haven, MI

-Experienced Representation for Dog Bite Injuries and Animal Attacks
+Representation for Dog Bite Injuries & Animal Attacks

 If you or a loved one has been bitten by a dog in Grand Haven, Spring Lake, or surrounding parts of Ottawa County, you may be entitled to compensation for your injuries.
 Dog bites can cause significant physical and emotional harm, including scars, mental trauma, and PTSD.